ncatlab/nlab-content/pages/1171.md

 3. Directed: If $F\cap G \rightsquigarrow x$ then $F \rightsquigarrow x$ or $G \rightsquigarrow x$.
 4. Nontrivial: If $F \rightsquigarrow x$, then $F$ is proper.

 Note that the logic of isotony and directedness for clustering is the reverse of that for convergence.
 Nontriviality implies the nullary version of directedness (and, in [[classical logic]], is implied by it).
-Alternatively, we can take $\rightsquigarrow$ as a relation only on the proper filters; then nontriviality may be omitted from the axioms.
+Alternatively, we can take $\rightsquigarrow$ as a relation only on the proper filters; then nontriviality may be omitted from the axioms (as was done in the original reference).

-Every convergence space is a cluster space (using the definition of $\rightsquigarrow$ from $\to$ above) and many of the notions of convergence generalize to cluster spaces, including continuous functions, open/closed sets, neighborhood filters, pre-closure, compactness, etc.
+Every convergence space is a cluster space (using the definition of $\rightsquigarrow$ from $\to$ above, although the proof of directedness is not constructive) and many of the notions of convergence generalize to cluster spaces, including continuous functions, open/closed sets, neighborhood filters, pre-closure, compactness, etc.

 ## References